UBCFormulaElectric/Consolidated-Firmware/specs.md

 BMS-10 | Charger enable/disable | The BMS must enable the charger by setting the BMS PON pin high and disable the charger by setting the BMS PON pin low.
 BMS-11 | Contactor weld/stuck open detection | The BMS must check that the contactors are in the desired open or closed state at 1kHz, and if not the BMS must throw an AIR shutdown fault and enter the fault state.
 BMS-36 | IMD data transmission | - 10s after boot, the IMD resistance should settle to its initial value, and the BMS must transmit the IMD resistance, read from the IMD PWM pins, over CAN at 1Hz. <br/> - 2s after boot, IMD status should settle to its initial value, and the BMS must transmit the IMD status over CAN at 1Hz.
+BMS-37 | AIR state transmission | The BMS must transmit the state of the AIRs over CAN at 100Hz.

 ### BMS Init State <a name="BMS_INIT"></a>
 ID | Title | Description | Associated Competition Rule(s)